Frequently Asked Questions

 C:\Program Files (x86)\The Foundry\FLEXlm

-There is an issue with OSX Mountain Lion and some of our products that causes the valid FLEXlm SystemID for a machine to switch back and forth between MAC addresses for the machine, resulting in valid licences being reported as invalid.
+There is an issue with OS X 10.8 (Mountain Lion) and some of our products that causes the valid FLEXlm SystemID for a machine to switch back and forth between MAC addresses for the machine, resulting in valid licenses being reported as invalid.
 This problem can affect NUKE and NUKEX, FURNACE, FURNACECORE, CAMERATRACKER, KEYLIGHT, KRONOS and ROLLINGSHUTTER.

-If you encounter this problem then please generate the diagnostic output from the Foundry Licence Utility (FLU) from the machine affected and send it to support@thefoundry.co.uk.
+If you encounter this problem then please generate the diagnostic output from the Foundry License Utility (FLU) from the machine affected and contact our Support team.

-We will be able to reissue a licence to enable you to avoid the problem once we verify that OSX Mountain Lion is the cause.
+We will be able to reissue a license to enable you to avoid the problem once we verify that OS X 10.8 (Mountain Lion) is the cause.

-Some newer Linux distributions (notably Fedora 15/16 and RHEL 6.1) have changed the way network devices are labelled.
+Some newer Linux distributions (notably Fedora 15/16 and RHEL 6.1) have changed the way network devices are labeled.

 This new method, called Consistent Network Device Naming, names the devices em1, em2 etc. according to their physical position in the machine rather than the older naming method of eth0, eth1 etc. after the order they are polled when the machine starts up.

-Currently our software looks for the eth0 address when validating licences so this can result in an "Invalid SystemID" error message if your operating system uses the new method.
-This can prevent the software from getting a licence.
+Currently our software looks for the eth0 address when validating licenses so this can result in an "Invalid SystemID" error message if your operating system uses the new method.
+This can prevent the software from getting a license.

 We will be updating our software to adapt for this change but as this will take time, you can revert to the previous standard with the following steps.